 The Cabin Club / Drift Inn Club (sometimes spelled “Drif In” or “Driff Inn”) was a Black club and recreation hub located at 5360 Akron Peninsula Road in Peninsula.
 It operated from the 1930s to 1957.
 The location featured six “ultra modern cabins” with running water, a recreation hall, and a baseball diamond, amateur baseball games and family-friendly entertainment.
 Musical performances were also regularly performed.
 The club included a ball diamond, barbecue, and full shelter.
 Admission and parking were free.

 The final year of the club’s existence is presented in two staunchly different newspaper narratives.
-On one hand, the Call & Post advertised family friendly entertainment until July 1957.
-Comparatively, the Akron Beacon Journal reported on vice until what seemed to be the final shutdown of the club after a fatal stabbing on July 4, 1957.
+On one hand, the Call & Post advertised family-friendly entertainment until July 1957.
+In contrast, the Akron Beacon Journal reported on vice until what seemed to be the final shutdown of the club after a fatal stabbing on July 4, 1957.
 Such differences in narratives are common in newspapers with different demographics.
 The uncertainty of the truth regarding the club’s final days is important to remember.

 - “Cabin Club for Sale.”
 Call & Post.
 August 31, 1955.